itsmecevi/medigo-bi/README.md

 ### **Task:**

-You are a Consulting at <a href="https://itsmecevi.github.io">itsmecevi.github.io</a> to help MEDIGO to brief a potential investor on the company's performance, revenues and profits.
+You are a Data-Driven Consultant at <a href="https://itsmecevi.github.io">itsmecevi.github.io</a> to help MEDIGO to brief a potential investor on the company's performance, revenues and profits.
 This investor knows very little about MEDIGO and needs to understand the business as much as possible before making his investment decision.
 You should find all the information needed for this analysis in the Excel file attached.

 1-) Please provide insights on MEDIGO's key business and revenue metrics.